Chapter 11

 "We assumed, that after we had been informed about the eight-year sentence of Darth Vader's daughter and her exile to Wegoyy, we would have a period of relatively calm, but this report from our intelligence force has to keep us alert and on our guard.
 Kalip, could you tell what your men have found."

-"Is it likely, that those messages sent from Irithim, could have held information about the escape she has been planning, but who could be interested in her?"
+"Is it likely, that those messages sent from Irithim, have held information about the escape she has been planning, but who could be interested in her?"
 Valann asked, "Have your men been able to track down the content of those messages?"

 Anakin silenced, and Luke felt how much ashamed his father felt after that confession.
 He patiently waited until Anakin would continue with his story.

 'It took about six months before my men had scoured a vast part of the mainland jungle and had reached the east coast of the mainland.
 A large ocean with an archipelago of hundreds of smaller and larger islets stretched beyond the eastern horizon.
 Merciless my stormtroopers and I occupied island after island and finally we found a hidden dwelling.
-It was a well-built residence which had been in use for several years.
+It was a well-built residence which already had been in use for several years.
 Its sole inhabitant was a very defiant and courageous woman.
-The moment I saw her, I recognize her: Severini Liane Solichor, the Jedi-healer, member of the Jedi Council, and the famous principal of the medical center in the Jedi Temple. '
+The moment I saw her, I recognize her: Severini Liane Solichor, the Jedi-healer, member of the Jedi Council, and the famous female overseer and principal of the medical center in the Jedi Temple. '

 For a long while Anakin and Luke both silenced again.

-'I was about to slay the little girl, when memories of Padméé, my beautiful and beloved wife, flashed through my mind.
-She had followed me to Mustafar in one last attempt to save me of the Dark Side.
+'I was about to slay the little girl, when memories of Padmé my beautiful and beloved wife, flashed through my mind.
+She had followed me to Mustafar in one last attempt to save me from the Dark Side.
 When I saw that Obi-Wan had come with her, I accused her of betrayal, and in my anger I used Force Choke and Force Push to revenge myself, completely ignoring that she was more than eight months pregnant, Luke. '

 'On a whim I took the girl in my arms, hid her under my cloak and decided that I would carry out Severini's plan.
 I would raise this young Force sensitive girl, not as a Jedi, but as a follower of the Dark Side of the Force, a Sith girl and a secret powerful assistant of the emperor.
 But how could I raise and educate a one-year-old toddler in a community of soldiers and warriors.
 A commanding officer brought the solution.
 He reported that some squadrons had found a community of women on one of the larger nearby islands.
 They were about to kill them, but their leader, a man in his thirties, had begged for mercy.
 An officer had reported that question and the commanding officer waited for my decision.
-I paid a visit to the island, where I met Eremian, the head and leader of a Baroontarian community.
-Luke, Obi-Wan told me that you have become familiar with their way of life and their weird ideology, haven't you?'
+I paid a visit to the island, where I met Eremian, the head and leader of a Baroonta clan.
+Luke, Obi-Wan told me that you know their way of life and their weird ideology, haven't you?'

 Anakin Skywalker watched his son with eyes full of compassion.

 'Obi-Wan has told me, what you've been through, son.
 You'd better listen to the rest of my story.
 I showed Eremian the baby girl I had taken with me, and asked him if he recognized the baby as one of his own daughters.
 He denied, telling me that there hadn't been born any girls in the community for at least six years.
-So, I can assure you, Luke: Liane is not the daughter of a Baroontarian priestess.'
+So, I can assure you, Luke: Liane is not the daughter of a Baroonta woman.'

-'Eremian's words fed my suspicions about my encounter with Severini Solichor and the discovery of the little girl.
+'Eremian's words fed my suspicions about Severini Solichor and the discovery of the little girl.
 It was almost certain that the Jedi healer had made plans to raise young Force-sensitive babies at a secret location to revive the Jedi Order.
 Severini had been a great Jedi Master and a member of the Jedi Council.
 As a Jedi healer, she also had played an important role in raising and educating Force-sensitive babies and younglings at the Jedi temple.
 So my suspicions were warranted.'

 "Your decision to take her with you and raise her as your daughter, father, was the right thing to do," Luke said compassionately, "I know how hard it is for you to recall all the wrongdoings you've perpetrated in the past.
 When you decided to take care of Liane and brought her to Eremian, you showed your compassion with a little girl and you showed you were still a Jedi Knight.
-The follower of the Good Side of the Force you once has been.
+The follower of the Good Side of the Force you once had been.
 Your care for Liane proofs the loyalty you once pledged as a Jedi Knight.
 There always have remained some good feelings inside you, father.
 Palpatine never has gotten full power over you.
 You have taken care of Liane as a father would do for his daughter."

 'Thank you, son.
 Remember what I've asked you.
 Take Liane as your padawan learner and train her as a Jedi Knight.'

 "I will, father, I promise.
-One day I will take her as my padawan, but I need time to make her aware that she can use her Force powers to do good," Luke said.
+One day I will take her as my padawan, but I need time, to make her aware that she can use her Force powers to do good," Luke said.

-"Master, there might be a very good opportunity to blackmail one of the guards at the Wegoyy prison, a guy called Ian Tydon.
+"Master, there's a very good opportunity to blackmail one of the guards at the Wegoyy prison, a guy called Ian Tydon.
 He seems to have secret chats with her when he's the only guard on duty.
 We're not yet sure, for we still are relying on some unconfirmed rumors, but if it's true, he is violating the strict regulations of the Wegoyy prison.
-We're looking for a possibility to send the guy an anonymous message in which we'll threaten him, that we will tell his superior about those secret chats, unless he is willing to cooperate with our plan to help the girl to escape."
+We're looking for a possibility to send the guy an anonymous message in which we'll threaten him, that we will tell his superiors about those secret chats, unless he is willing to cooperate with our plan to help the girl to escape."

 "Dangerous plan, but proceed.
 Have you found some other names of guards and officers?"
 Their master said.

 "The commander is a certain Olon Dendicott, and his first officer is some one called Rand Phylotar.
 He is the elder brother of our contact at Irithim: Daino Phylotar.
 We're still working on a complete list of names, but we have to be very cautious.
 We can't just openly informed everywhere, most of our information we get in bars and canteens.
 We're not talking to strangers, but sometimes officers from the Wegoyy prison get a leave, and meet in the bars in Tropass.
-That's how we heard about the chats between the girl and her guard. "
+That's how we've heard about those chats between the girl and her guard. "

 "Good, good, carry on this way.
 Find a way to blackmail the guard, but be careful."